Featured image of post MCP Design: Tools as Prompt Extensions

 Group related functionality around what users actually want to accomplish.

-• Be self-contained - Each tool must work independently
+• Self-contained? - Each tool works independently without prior context

-• Group by intent - Tools should match user goals, not technical operations
+• Grouped by intent? - Tools match user goals, not technical operations

-• Test across models - What works for Claude Opus might confuse Haiku
+• Tested across models? - What works for Opus might confuse Haiku

 uname -a: Human 5.4.0-anxiety #1 SMP Coffee-Deprived x86_64 GNU/Paranoid